jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

               ('my_first_name', 'my_last_name')
           )

   the terminal shows passing tests.
-Unlike in ``test_functions_w_positional_arguments`` using the name when passing inputs, ensures the :ref:`function<functions>` always shows output in the right order regardless of the order in which the input data is given
+Unlike in ``test_functions_w_positional_arguments`` using the name when passing inputs, makes sure the :ref:`function<functions>` always shows output in the right order regardless of the order in which the input data is given

 * The :ref:`function<functions>` currently only takes in 2 keyword arguments.
 What if I want a :ref:`function<functions>` that can take in any number of keyword arguments?
 There is a starred expression for keyword arguments - ``**``.
 I add an assertion